lely2011/employee-tracker/README.md

 ## Description

 - Motivation is to create a table to neatly organize employee information
-- This project was built for manager to organize staff, job, and additional information
+- This project was built for manager to organize staff, job, and additional information to review whenever needed

 ## License

+MIT License

-Copyright (c) 2022 lely2011
+Copyright (c) 2022 Lely Huynh

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal